 Cultivating daikon radishes is similar to growing traditional radish varieties only they generally need more space and more time to mature.

 Radishes require full sun to part shade and regular water in order to thrive.
-Install drip irrigation for best results and put a 1-inch layer of mulch around plants to conserve moisture.
+Install drip irrigation for best results and put a 1 inch (2.5 cm.) layer of mulch around plants to conserve moisture.

-Radishes also grow best in temperatures below 80 F. (27 C.)
+Radishes also grow best in temperatures below 80 degrees F. (27 C.)

 Planting Daikon Radishes